aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Question (lzhao4−stat6250): How to represent the values of the array elements?
 - Question (cyuan10-stat6250): What is the benefit of creating arrays?
 - Answer (cyuan10-stat6250): You can use them in Do Loops.
+- Question (aalamri−stat6250): Why do need to specify Array Elements when using the array statement?

 [Course Textbook Chapter 15, Problem 4]